A new proof of the analyticity of the electronic density of molecules: Details of the proof.

 uniformly w.r.t.\ $\alpha\in\N^3$ and $x\in\Omega$.
 Therefore $W$ is a distribution on $\Omega$ the derivatives of which belong to $\rL^\infty(\Omega)$, thus to $\rL^2(\Omega)$.
 By \eqref{sobolev}, $W$ is smooth. \\ Using the following improvement of \eqref{eq:facile-derivees-successives}, proved in appendix below,

-the l.h.s.\ of \eqref{eq:derivees-successives-bornees} is, for $\alpha\in\N^3$ and $x\in\Omega$, bounded above by $C_1C_0^{2|\alpha |}K^{|\alpha |+1}(\alpha !)\leq K_1^{|\alpha |+1}(\alpha !)$, for some $K_1>0$.
+the l.h.s.\ of \eqref{eq:derivees-successives-bornees} is, for $\alpha\in\N^3$ and $x\in\Omega$, bounded above by $cC_0C_0^{2|\alpha |}K^{|\alpha |+1}(\alpha !)\leq K_1^{|\alpha |+1}(\alpha !)$, for some $K_1>0$.
 This yields the result by \eqref{caract-anal} with $\delta =1$. \cqfd

 {\bf Smoothness.} We would like to see \eqref{eq:distri-u-x_0} as an ``elliptic'' differential equation w.r.t. $x$ with coefficients in $\cB _2$ and follow usual arguments of elliptic regularity to prove the smoothness of $\varphi$.
 It turns out that the ellipticity w.r.t $x$ is not well suited to this purpose.
-Instead, we shall use the ellipticity in all variables of $P_0$.
-Indeed, the principal symbol of $P_0$ is given on $\Omega\times \R^{3(N-1)}\times \R^{3N}$ by
+Instead, we shall use the ellipticity in all variables of $P_0$. \\ Using \eqref{eq:nabla-conj}, we see that the principal symbol of $P_0$ is given on $\Omega\times \R^{3(N-1)}\times \R^{3N}$ by